Vimy Memorial Bridge: Features

 The bridge has three vehicle lanes, a dedicated bus lane, and a bike lane in each direction.
 Pedestrian walkways are located on the outside of the bridge on both the north and south side.

 Public transit

-OC Transpo Routes 74 and 99, which use the bridge's exclusive bus lanes, are a part of the Ottawa bus rapid transit system known as the Transitway.
-Route 99 operates in both directions from Hurdman station to Barrhaven Centre station at peak hours via the southeastern transitway, serves Riverside South via Spratt Road and connects to the O-Train Line 2 at Greenboro station, which serves as its northeastern terminus in off-peak hours.
-Route 74, a high frequency rapid transit route, serves Riverview station in the southbound direction and continues northward to Tunney's Pasture station.
+The bridge's exclusive bus lanes are a part of the Ottawa bus rapid transit system known as the Transitway and are utilized by OC Transpo routes 74 and 99.
+OC Transpo Route 74 is a high frequency rapid transit route that runs from line 1 at Tunney's Pasture to line 2 Limebank station via Baseline station at Algonquin College and Barrhaven.
+The route is shared with OC Transpo Route 75 from Tunney's Pasture to Fallowfield Station.
+From there route 75 continues on the Transitway to Barrhaven Centre station or Cambrian (at Greenbank).
+Route 74 leaves the Transitway temporarily to drive south on Woodroffe Ave until it reaches Nepean Woods station, from which it crosses the Vimy Memorial Bridge on the way to Limebank Station.
+OC Transpo Route 99 operates in both directions from Hurdman station to Barrhaven Centre station via the southeastern Transitway, serves Riverside South via Spratt Road and connects to O-Train Line 2 at Greenboro station, which serves as its northeastern terminus in off-peak hours.
+During peak hours the route 99 continues onto Hurdman station through Billings Bridge station.
 The new bridge's exclusive bus lanes have improved transit service in Barrhaven and Riverside South.